Paouky/paouky-docs/docs/technical/chain-data/state-and-pruning.md

 Recall that the Grin chain includes the following data:

 1. Outputs, which include for each output:
-    1. A Pedersen commitment (33 bytes)
+    1. A Pedersen commitment (33 bytes).
-    1. A range proof (640KB)
+    1. A range proof (640KB).
-1. Inputs, which are just output references (32 bytes)
+1. Inputs, which are just output references (32 bytes).
 1. Transaction kernels, which include for each transaction:
-    1. The excess commitment sum for the transaction (33 bytes)
+    1. The excess commitment sum for the transaction (33 bytes).
-    1. A signature generated with the excess (~70 bytes)
+    1. A signature generated with the excess (~70 bytes).
-1. A block header with a valid proof of work and roots of the Merkle trees
+1. A block header with a valid proof of work and roots of the Merkle trees.

 Each node maintains 3 MMRs:

-* An output set MMR
+* An output set MMR.
-* Rangeproofs MMR
+* Rangeproofs MMR.
-* Transaction kernels MMR
+* Transaction kernels MMR.

 !!! info ""
     All outputs, rangeproofs and kernels are added in their respective MMRs in the order they occur in each block (recall that block data is required to be sorted).